How To Become a Data Engineer

 - Apache Cassandra (Java)

 - Apache Hive, Presto in Java

-In order to undestand how these systems work I would recommend to know the language in which they are written.
+In order to understand how these systems work I would recommend knowing the language in which they are written.
 The biggest concern with Python is its poor performance hence the knowledge of a more efficient language will be a big plus to your skillset.

 The Big Data Tools

 There are lots of different technologies in a Big Data landscape.
 The most popular are: